johntao/blog-2025/src/content/default/my-used-page.md

 ### DB

 - (G) SQL Server: good old relational database.
 One must know how to debug missing JOIN records or know when the JOIN statements would cause cartesian explosion
-- (G) Elasticsearch: the very first nodql database I used. enlighten me with tons of concepts
+- (G) Elasticsearch: the very first NoSQL database I used. enlighten me with tons of concepts
   - e.g. DSL, text-processing, tokenization, search engine, distributed system, Lucene
 - (G) SSMS: the default graphic client everyone used to connect SQL Server. (compare to DBeaver) good at alter table schema with advanced feature
 - (G) DBeaver: the open source alternative for connecting databases. (compare to SSMS) rich user experience